camwhite/landingbot/README.md

 Remember how I mentioned there were two steps to enable back and forth comms within Slack?
 Well in this configuration the next step is as follows..
 First create an [outgoing webhook](https://slack.com/services/new/outgoing-webhook) with Slack.
-Then you need your server to handle a post to whatever hook url you specified, maybe something like this...
+Then you need your server to handle a post to whatever hook url you specified.

 > Take a look [here](https://github.com/camwhite/landingbot/blob/master/examples/app.js) for a simple example.